11.2. Types of Assessments

 - Information Gathering: In this phase, you focus on learning as much as possible about the target environment.
 Typically, this activity is non-invasive and will appear similar to standard user activity.
 These actions will make up the foundation of the rest of the assessment and therefore need to be as complete as possible.
 Kali's category has dozens of tools to uncover as much information as possible about the environment being assessed.

-- Vulnerability Discovery: This will often be called “active information gathering”, where you don’t attack but engage in non-standard user behaviour in an attempt to identify potential vulnerabilities in the target environment.
+- Vulnerability Discovery: This will often be called "active information gathering", where you don't attack but engage in non-standard user behavior in an attempt to identify potential vulnerabilities in the target environment.
 This is where the previously-discussed vulnerability scanning will most often take place.
-The programs listed in the , , , and categories will be useful for this phase.
+The programs listed in the Vulnerability Analysis, Web Application Analysis, Database Assessment, and Reverse Engineering categories will be useful for this phase.

 - Exploitation: With the potential vulnerabilities discovered, in this phase you try to exploit them to get a foothold into the target.
 Tools to assist you in this phase can be found in the , , , and categories.